EXPLAIN returns a row of

 the product of the values in the

-should tell you roughly how many rows MySQL must examine to
+This should tell you roughly how many rows MySQL must examine

-this row product also is used to determine which multiple-table
+variable, this row product also is used to determine which

 The following example shows how a multiple-table join can be